 The human eye has a strong tendency to automatically fill in missing information.
 According to the Gestalt principle of closure, this means seeing closed shapes, even if they aren’t.
 The result is that humans tend to see complete figures even if information is missing.

 Take a look at the figure on the left.
-The most prominent shapes are two triangles situated in the center of the arrangement.
+There are two triangles.
 Interestingly, neither triangle has a closed outline, but we see both quite easily due to our tendency to see closed shapes.

 Gestalt Principle #4: Proximity (Grouping)

-The principle of proximity is also commonly known as grouping.
-It is straightforward enough: elements that are close to each other tend to be perceived as groups.
+Proximity, or grouping, is straightforward enough.
+We perceive elements that are close to each other as groups.
 It is notable that proximity/grouping still works even if the elements in question are completely different from one another in shape, size, or color.

 The figures to the right exhibit the principle of grouping.
 It doesn’t matter what shape each element is, the various elements can be clearly separated into their own groups (and subgroups!).